A few years ago, the team behind Exhibit Farm figured out how to make some really convincing artificial corn stalks.

 The Nice Things about Artificial Corn

 But the fake corn has helped to change things.
-Thanks to this visual and highly detailed exhibit, visitors from the public can get a better understanding of the intimate connection between plants and the soil.
+Thanks to this visual and highly detailed exhibit, visitors can get a better understanding of the intimate connection between plants and the soil.
 And, without trespassing on a farmer’s field, they can get a taste of the complex science involved in fertilizing crops.